 - Hormone disorder specialist (endocrinologist)

-- Oral and maxillofacial surgeon, who specializes in surgery to correct such conditions as a cleft palate
+- Surgeon who specializes in correcting such conditions as a cleft palate (oral and maxillofacial surgeon)

 - Other surgical specialists

-- Occupational therapist, who specializes in therapy to help your child develop practical, everyday skills
+- Therapist who helps your child develop practical, everyday skills (occupational therapist)

 - Mental health professional, such as a pediatric psychologist or psychiatrist